 Sensory processing disorder was first recognized in the 1960s by A. Jane Ayres.
 More recently, it received a surge in popularity with the book The Out-Of-Sync Child by Carol Kranowitz and Lucy Jane Miller.
 Sensory processing disorder is one of those in-limbo and questionable diagnoses.
 Does it even exist?
 Not according to the DSM-V, which was published just last year.
 And the American Academy of Pediatrics cautions against using SPD as a stand-alone diagnosis, suggesting instead that it is likely related to ASD, anxiety, DCD, or ADHD.
 The American Academy of Pediatrics also cautions that there is limited research on SPD and the success of SPD therapies.

 There has been a little bit of research suggesting that SPD symptoms may occur more frequently in the gifted population (overexcitabilities, intensitites and all that stuff).
-And, there’s been research suggesting that too much pitocin during childbirth can lead to SPD (Lord knows I was provided with plenty of that when I was having Leo).
+And, there’s been research suggesting that too much pitocin during childbirth can lead to SPD (Lord knows I was provided with plenty of that).
 But the reality is, there hasn’t been a lot of research on SPD.
 The disorder does overlap with, or appear symptomatic of, other recognized disorders.